-If you have ovaries, it’s not uncommon that they will cause you some pain along the way.
-But while many women experience pelvic pain, including in the ovaries, the causes aren’t always the same.
-Basically, the question of why do I have pain in my left ovary? does not have just one answer.
+Between ovulation and menstruation, it’s not uncommon to feel ovarian pain.
+But the question of why do I have pain in my left ovary? does not have just one answer.

 In this article 📝